Welcome to Green Tables - a farm and garden philanthropic initiative of Les Dames d'Escoffier International

 LDEI and Food Day

 Food Day is a nationwide celebration and a movement for healthy, affordable, and sustainable food.
-2012 was the inaugural year of the Green Tables Initiative’s national partnership with Food Day 2012.
+The inaugural year for Green Tables Initiative’s national partnership with Food Day was in 2012.

-Members of Les Dames D’ Escoffier, through out the country, participated in Food Day 2012.
-The events were each unique and individual, and yet all reflected the shared interests, from diverse perspectives, that is such an important component of our international organization.
+Members of Les Dames D’ Escoffier, throughout the U.S. and Canada, participate in Food Day.
+The events are each unique and individual, and yet all reflect the shared interests, from diverse perspectives, that is such an important component of our international organization.

 Featured Chapter Projects